joelparkerhenderson/stable-diffusion-image-prompt-gallery/stable-diffusion-image-prompt-gallery-book.md

 ### Alma Thomas

 Alma Thomas (1891–1978) was an African-American artist and teacher who lived and worked in Washington, D.C., and is now recognized as a major American painter of the 20th century.
-Thomas is best known for the "exuberant", colorful, abstract paintings that she created after a 35-year career teaching art.
-Thomas is considered a member of the Washington Color School of artists and an Expressionist.
-She achieved success as an African-American female artist despite the segregation and prejudice of her time.
+Thomas is known for the "exuberant", colorful, abstract paintings that she created after a 35-year career teaching art.
+Thomas is considered a member of the Washington Color School and an Expressionist.
+She achieved success despite the segregation and prejudice of her time.

 ### Amrita Sher-Gil

 Amrita Sher-Gil (1913–1941) was a Hungarian-Indian painter.
 She has been called "one of the greatest avant-garde women artists of the early 20th century" and a pioneer in modern Indian art.
-She started art lessons at the age of eight, and gained recognition at the age of 19.
-Sher-Gil depicted everyday life of the people in her paintings.
-She traveled throughout her life to various countries including Turkey, France, and India, deriving heavily from precolonial Indian art styles and its current culture.
+She started art lessons at age 8, and gained recognition at age 19.
+She depicted everyday life of people.
+She traveled throughout her life, including to Turkey, France, and India, deriving from precolonial Indian art styles and its current culture.

 ### Artemisia Gentileschi